iden3/iden3-docs/source/devel/centralized_login.rst

 Minimum requirements for a functional centralized login include:

 #. iden3 wallet service has been deployed
 #.
-User  attempting to login has at last one valid identity.
+User  attempting to login has at least one valid identity.

 Integration
 #####################